 SCA is a full member of the Florida High School Athletic Association and a founding member of the Florida Christian Athletic League Conference.
 Participation in athletics and/or extracurricular activities/competitions (Interscholastic) necessitates that students meet certain academic requirements.
 SCA participates in volleyball (girls grades 6-12), football (boys grades 8-12), basketball (boys/ girls grades 6-12), baseball (boys), and softball (girls).

-There are courses in art, dance, and multimedia for grades 6-12.
+There are courses in art, dance, and chorus for grades 6-12.
 Art students enter art work in regional and state competitions with ACSI.
-Dance and multimedia students are involved in various performances during the year.
+Students in the Fine Arts Department are involved in various performances during the year.
 There are two performances; one at Christmas and one in the spring.

-We use the TerraNova 3 standardized assessment which offers the latest (2007) norms from a national empirical study, as well as PSAT 8/9 and PSAT 10.
+We use the Renaissance Star standardized assessment which offers the latest norms from a national empirical study, as well as the PSAT 8/9 and PSAT 10.
 Previous standardized test results from the Stanford Achievement Test indicate that 75% of SCA students perform better than 75% of all students taking the test.

 SCA is a non-denominational Christian school and our students attend a variety of churches in the Jacksonville area.
 Please read our statement of faith in the Parent/Student Handbook.